concordion/concordion-logback-extension/src/test/resources/specification/HtmlLog.md

 ## Usage
 ---

-While you can continue to use the [standard logger](- "c:assertTrue=canUseClassicLogger()") to log to the HTML log file, to use the new features you will need to [use the ReportLogger](- "c:assertTrue=canUseReportLogger()").
-Arguments are supported in the same manner as the original api.
+While you can continue to use the [standard logger](- "c:assertTrue=canUseClassicLogger()") to log to the HTML log file, to use the advanced logging features you will need to use the ReportLogger.

+<div><pre concordion:set="#fixture">
 import org.slf4j.ext.ReportLogger;
 import org.slf4j.ext.ReportLoggerFactory;

 public class Test {
     private static final ReportLogger LOGGER = ReportLoggerFactory.getReportLogger(Test.class);

     public void logSomething() {
-            LOGGER.debug("Log a value {}", "with arguments");
+        LOGGER.debug("Log a value");
     }
 }

-The report logger provides a fluent api for advanced logging features.
+</pre></div>

+This will append the entry [Log a value](- "c:assertTrue=canUseReportLogger(#fixture, #TEXT)") into the log file.

 ### HTML Messages
 This will add a log entry in the HTML log with a [bold font](- "c:assertTrue=addHtmlMessage()").
+Arguments are supported in the same manner as the original api.

     LOGGER.with()
     	.htmlMessage("<b>This is BOLD</b>")